-As part of recognising the heritage of the Borough, Stockton Council is keen to mark the contribution made by individuals who were born in the Borough or who were recognised for their work, or an event, which took place in Stockton-on-Tees.
+As part of recognising the heritage of the Borough, we are keen to mark the contribution made by individuals who were born in the Borough or who were recognised for their work, or an event, which took place in Stockton-on-Tees.

 Like many towns and cities across the country, Stockton-on-Tees is committed to the celebration of its history and achievements through memorials, plaques and commemorations of its famous residents, events and locations.